Kurdistan 24

-Kurdistan 24 (K24) is a Kurdish broadcast news station based in Erbil, Kurdistan Region of Iraq, with foreign bureaus in Washington, DC.
+Kurdistan24 (K24) is a Kurdish broadcast news station based in Erbil, Kurdistan Region of Iraq, with foreign bureaus in Washington, DC.
 The service was launched on 31 October 2015.
 Noreldin Waisy is the founder and former general manager of Kurdistan 24.

-Shaho Tayeb currently serves as the General Manager of Kurdistan24, overseeing the channel’s operations, programming, and expansion.
+Shaho Tayeb currently serves as the General Manager of Kurdistan24, overseeing the channel.

 Television

-Kurdistan 24 launched its television network on 31 October 2015, aiming to deliver 24-hour news from Kurdistan and around the world to "transform the media landscape of Kurdistan."
+Kurdistan 24 launched its television network on 31 October 2015, aiming to deliver 24-hour news from Kurdistan and around the world to "transform the media landscape of Kurdistan.”
 The television network covers events across the Greater Kurdistan area and offers analysis on relevant issues in this region.

 In addition to political news, Kurdistan 24 offers segments on the Region's culture from all four parts of Kurdistan.
 It also updates its viewers on news of the sports world.

 Website

 Kurdistan 24 provides news online in Kurdish (Sorani and Kurmanji), English, Arabic, Turkish, and Persian.
 Their websites covers news in Kurdistan, the Middle East, and internationally.
-Additionally, Kurdistan 24 provides coverage of culture, sports, and economy in Kurdistan and abroad.
+Kurdistan 24 provides coverage of culture and economy in Kurdistan and abroad.

 It also offers its readers a section for original interviews, as well as transcriptions of interviews after they've been aired on the television network.
 The network also provides readers with regular analysis and opinion pieces covering relevant issues in the Kurdistan Region and the Middle East.

 Digital presence and social media

-Kurdistan 24 maintains an active presence across major social media platforms, sharing news, live updates, and video reports in Kurdish (Sorani and Kurmanci), English, Arabic, Persian, and Turkish.
-The network uses platforms such as X, Facebook, Instagram, YouTube, TikTok, and Telegram to distribute coverage of regional and international events, breaking news, and exclusive interviews.
+Kurdistan 24 maintains an active presence across major social media platforms, sharing news and live updates in Kurdish (Sorani and Kurmanci), English, Arabic, Persian, and Turkish.
+The network uses platforms such as X, Facebook, Instagram, YouTube, TikTok, and Telegram to distribute coverage of regional events and interviews.

-Through its digital platforms, Kurdistan 24 engages its audience both inside the Kurdistan Region and globally, providing real-time information and multimedia content as part of its mission to serve the Kurdish community and the broader international audience.